 Pesky leafhoppers are tiny insects with an insatiable appetite.
 Leafhopper damage on plants can be extensive, so learning how to kill leafhoppers in the garden and ridding lawns of leafhopper pests is important.

-Leafhoppers range in size from 3-15 mm.
+Leafhoppers range in size from 3 to 15 mm.
 Their wings are positioned like a roof over their backs, and they have small spines on both hind legs.
 Although most leafhoppers are green, they can range in colors, especially the ones that live in the turf grass that can be more brownish in color.
 Nymphs are even smaller with small wing buds.
 Common host plants include maple, apple, cottonwood, dogwood, oak, poplar, willow and ornamental plants.

 Ridding Lawns of Leafhopper Pests